 Last but certainly not least, desert was the largest & most uniquely-prepared crème brûlée we’d ever seen.
-Rather than burning the top layer of sugar with a torch, they placed the entire dish directly on the grill, and pressed down on the top of the crème brûlée with a piping hot, metal device – similar to a cattle brand.
-SWEET!
+Rather than burning the top layer of sugar with a torch, they placed the entire dish directly on the grill, and pressed down on the top of the crème brûlée with a piping hot, metal device–similar to a cattle brand!

 Before we tell this story, let us first say: our overall experience at Casa Serrão was fantastic.
 The food was incredible, and we shared some very friendly conversation with all of the staff members we interacted with.
 Nonetheless (maybe it was the 3-hour meal, or maybe it was the vinho verde), this one had us laughing for awhile:

 reflections from DnA: as we’re wrapping up our meal, we asked waiter #1 (for the 3rd time) if we could have a to-go box for our leftovers.
-He apologized for the delay, told us ‘just one more minute!’ and then quickly pulled one of his colleagues – waiter #2 – aside.
-We observed their interchange, and then watched as waiter #2 ran as quickly as he could away from the restaurant, and out of sight.
-15 minutes later, he appeared back at the restaurant – out of breath – and with some newly-purchased, empty to-go boxes.
-Later still, upon paying the bill, we noticed a 2€ charge for the to-go boxes that we had “ordered.”
-We couldn’t help but laugh this one off!
+He apologized for the delay, told us ‘just one more minute!’ and then quickly pulled one of his colleagues–waiter #2–aside.
+We observed their interchange, and then watched as waiter #2 ran as fast as he could away from the restaurant, and out of sight.
+15 minutes later, he reappeared–out of breath–and with some newly-purchased, empty to-go boxes.
+Later still, upon paying the bill, we noticed a 2€ charge for the to-go boxes that we had “ordered”…!!!

 Other sites & landmarks in Matosinhos